 Swallow the tablet whole.
 Do not crush, break, or chew it.

 Stop taking other laxatives before starting treatment with naloxegol.
-Also, stop taking naloxegol if you have stopped taking narcotic pain medicines.
+Also, you should stop taking naloxegol if you have stopped taking narcotic pain medicines.

 Do not eat grapefruit or drink grapefruit juice while you are using this medicine.